rey-grschel/Noctis-Localisations/README.md

 # Noctis-Localisations
 Translations for Noctis

-Create a new folder with the language code and then .lproj at the end.
+Click create new file.
+Then in the file name enter the language code then .lproj and then / then Localizable.strings.

-    Example: en.lproj which is english.
+    Example: en.lproj/Localizable.strings <<--- which is english.

 In the folder create a file called Localizable.strings